CDRXavier/Marlin_1_X_Legacy/.github/contributing.md

   * Use the `#general` channel for general questions or discussion about Marlin.
   * Other channels exist for certain topics.
 Check the channel list.

+For issues specific to this branch, use the [discussions](https://github.com/CDRXavier/Marlin_1_X_Legacy/discussions) tab in Github.

 ## How Can I Contribute?

 ### Reporting Bugs

 This section guides you through submitting a Bug Report for Marlin.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

-Before creating a Bug Report, please test the "nightly" development branch, as you might find out that you don't need to create one.
+Before creating a Bug Report, please see the bugfix development branch, as changes might not have been pushed to releases.
 When you are creating a Bug Report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](issue_template.md), the information it asks for helps us resolve issues faster.

 > **Note:** Regressions can happen.
 If you find a **Closed** issue that seems like your issue, go ahead and open a new issue and include a link to the original issue in the body of your new one.
 All you need to create a link is the issue number, preceded by #.
 For example, #8888.